flowable/flowable.github.io/team.md

 	        <h3>Yvo Swillens</h3>
 	        <p>Core Flowable developer</p>
 	     </div>
-	    <p>Yvo is a passionate full stack and iOS developer at edorasware.
+	    <p>Yvo is a passionate full stack and iOS developer at Flowable.
 	    He was part of the Alfresco Activiti core team.
 Before that he worked as a consultant and software architect.
 	    For V6 he developed a significant part of the new DMN Rule Engine.
 	    <div class="bio-contact-info">